-Heed eased down into the froth, sideways, hanging on to the tub's rim with a practiced use of her thumbs.
+Heed eased down into the froth, hanging on to the tub's rim with a practiced use of her thumbs.
 Once on her knees she could turn, sit and watch the lilac foam rise to her shoulders.

-"This can't last much longer," she thought.
+"This can't last," she thought.
 "I'm going to sink or slip and not have the wrist strength to save myself from drowning."

 She hoped Junior's list of things she was willing to do-"You want your hair fixed, I'll fix it.
-You want a bath, I'll give you one"--was honest, not the eager lies of a job hunter.
+You want a bath, I'll give you one"-was honest, not the eager lies of a job hunter.
 Heed decided to test her on the hairdressing before asking for help with her bath.
-She needed both badly.
 July was the last time she had been able to hold the Clairol bottle and flood the silver seams at her scalp with "Deep Walnut."
-How, she wondered, how had it happened that she, who had never picked a crab, shelled crawfish or conch ended up with hands more deformed than those of the factory workers who had.
-Ben Gay, aloe, Jergen's did little to help and regular bathing was needed to stop the sea life she had never touched from touching her.
+How, she wondered, how had it happened that she, who had never picked a crab, handled crawfish or conch ended up with hands more deformed than those of the factory workers who had.
+Ben Gay, aloe, Aspercream did little to help and constant bathing was needed to stop the sea life she had never touched from touching her.
 So the first two tasks for Junior would be to color her hair and help in the bath-assuming she could get her attention away from Romen long enough.

-Heed didn't need to know what Junior had said to him.
-Watching the boy's face from her bedroom window the girl may as well have shouted.
+She didn't need to know what Junior had said to him.
+Watching the boy's face from her bedroom window Heed thought the girl may as well have shouted.
 His grin, his eyes gone liquid.
 Soon the two of them would be coiled together right under her nose.
 In the garage under a quilt.
 No. Junior was bold.
 She would sneak him into her bed room, or some other room.
 Christine might not like it.
 Or maybe she wouldn't care.
 If she was feeling hateful or jealous she would tear them up.
 If her slut history reared itself, she might enjoy it.
-Nobody knew which way Christine would jump, the gray eyed cat.
+Nobody knew which way the gray eyed cat would jump.
 On her ninth life, Lord willing.
-Heed herself thought it a good thing, this baby romance, a way to keep the girl on the premises once she found out there was no way to steal.
+Heed thought it a good thing, this baby romance, a way to keep the girl on the premises once she found out there was no way to steal.
 It was enough that Christine was pilfering the household money to pay that lawyer.
-A little puppy love might loosen up Romen too.
+A little puppy love might loosen up

+Romen too.
 Yank him out of Vida's clamp.
 He was so tight around the mouth.
 "Yes, Mam.
 No Mam.
 No thank you.
 I have to be home by street lights."
 What had Vida and Sandler told him about her?
 About Christine?
 Whatever they'd said, it wasn't so awful they didn't want him to work there.
 Just don't get too familiar, Vida would say.
-Folks too cosey with the Cosey's, get hurt.
-But if Romen had reasons of his own to hang around, he could be very useful.
+But if Romen had reasons of his own to hang around, he could be more useful than he already was.
 Junior had thief-smarts and would teach Romen the strut he needed to manage Vida and stop treating everybody old enough to pay taxes as an enemy and old women, in particular, as fools.